Table of Contents

-Pleasant childhood memory can provide us with pleasant thoughts.
+Pleasant childhood memories can evoke pleasant thoughts.
 It is as sweet as honey.
-Our eyes light up when we tell these stories, and it elicits more and more delightful stories in the minds of those who are listening in — they just can’t wait to share their childhood memories.
+Our eyes light up when we tell these stories, and it elicits more and more delightful stories in the minds of those who are listening in — they can’t wait to share their childhood memories.
 It is so exciting.
 We are created for the narrative – sharing personal stories – it satisfies our soul.

-In this article, I have also included some things you could do to remember — and enjoy — your childhood memories.
+In this article, I have also included some tips to help you remember—and enjoy—your childhood memories.

 Here is the first of my memories.

-UNCLE JAN (JOHN) THE BARBER (OOM JAN DIE BARBIER)
+UNCLE JAN THE BARBER (OOM JAN DIE BARBIER)

-Oom Jan (‘Uncle John’) the Barber.
+Watercolours: Oom Jan (‘Uncle John’) the Barber.
 Uncle Jan was a chubby caucasian man who had been cutting men’s hair for decades – he would perform a cut by talking away the 15 to 20 minutes.
 He was a devout Christian, and he always had some tracts in his barbershop.
-His tracts were short stories, and messages of the Gospel of Jesus Christ was woven into the fabric of these stories.
-He would also ‘burn’ men’s hair with a flame – just the tips – why he did that I don’t know.
-Thank goodness, he always extinguished it only in time!
-However, it was quite popular back then in the 1960 and 1970s.
+His tracts were short stories, and the Gospel message of Jesus Christ was woven into the fabric of these stories.
+He would also ‘burn’ men’s hair with a flame – just the tips – why he did that, I don’t know.
+Thank goodness, he always managed to extinguish it just in time!
+However, it was pretty popular back then in the 1960s and 1970s.
 Tools used for this sketch: Black ink (Lamy) – fountain pen (ultra-fine nib), Faber-Castell watercolour pencils and Schmincke watercolours.
-Credit: W van Zyl
+Credit: W van Zyl (created in 2020).

 More about the Barber story:

-The round shape of ‘oom Jan’ dressed in his white barber’s jacket (white long sleeve jacket with a double row of black buttons on the front) sharpening his ‘skeerlem’ (vintage straight razor blade) on the long strop is vividly etched in my childhood brain.
-The strop – made from leather – always hanged from the side of his barber’s chair.
+The round shape of ‘oom Jan’ dressed in his white barber’s jacket (a long-sleeve jacket with a double row of black buttons on the front), sharpening his ‘skeerlem’ (a vintage straight razor blade) on the long strop, is vividly etched in my childhood memory.
+The strop – made from leather – always hung from the side of his barber’s chair.
 The strop – which looked like a man’s belt – was treated with a special wax so the strop could be used to sharpen the straight razor by swiping the blade back and forth on the strop (flipping it over with every second swipe).
-The razor was used for the final finishing of the haircut around the ears and the neck.
+The razor was used for the final finishing of the haircut, particularly around the ears and neck.
 See the YouTube video on how to sharpen a straight razor.
 The straight razor would scrape against one’s neck and around the ears as the conclusion of the session.
 Oom Jan would then take a broad brush and dip it into some talcum powder.
-A fine, good smelling cloud, would fill the air and mix with the sunlight that enters through the windows.
+A fine, good-smelling cloud would fill the air and mix with the sunlight that enters through the windows.
 The floating powder would accentuate and punctuate the dappled sunlight coming from the window.
 When you smelled the talcum powder, it was a hint that he was going to take the cape of your shoulders and shake the loose hair into a large bin in his manly barberry.
-Then – next – it was time for dad to get out his wallet.
+Then, next, it was time for Dad to get out his wallet.
 Dad always paid for his three sons, Deon, Martin and William’s haircuts in cash.

 Oom Jan die Barbier